 Similarly, bikes and scooters can rust if left out in the rain.

-It’s a pretty cool idea that gives his kids easy access to their toys without needing to take up valuable garage space.
+It’s a pretty cool idea for garage toy storage that gives his kids easy access to their toys without needing to take up valuable space.

 How to Keep Your Kid’s Toys Organized

-No matter how you set up your system, the most challenging part can be keeping it organized – especially if your kids can access it.
+No matter how you set up your garage toy storage system, the most challenging part can be keeping it organized – especially if your kids can access it.

 The occasional toy will inevitably make it back into your house, so keeping them organized will take some work.